yungyuc/nsdhw_25sp/project/grace0950/README.rst

     - Develop FFT computation module in C++.
     - Implement Kalman Filter with multi-threading support.
     - Develop ARIMA model in C++.
+    - Unit testing for each module as it is implemented.
 - **Week 6 (4/15 - 4/21):**
     - Integrate Python API for time series processing.
     - Implement CLI for executing analysis from the command line.